GaddamMeghana578/ReactVisitorManagement/README.md

 Now you can see that **localhost:3000** automatically opens up on your browser and you can use the app

 ## Built With

 * [MongoDB](https://www.mongodb.com/) - No SQL Database
 * [Express](https://expressjs.com/) - Node.js web application framework
 * [React](https://reactjs.org/) - Frontend/client javascript library
 * [Node](https://nodejs.org/en/) - Backend/server framework

+## Project Description

+React Visitor Management project uses the MERN stack technology for managing the visitors.

 ## Authors